academic/awesome-datascience/README.md

 ## Learn Data Science

 Our favorite programming language is _Python_ nowadays for #DataScience.
-Python's - [Pandas](http://pandas.pydata.org/) library has full functionality for collecting and analyzing data.
+Python's - [Pandas](http://pandas.pydata.org/) library has full functionalities for collecting and analyzing data.
 We use [Anaconda](https://www.anaconda.com) to play with data and to create applications.

 - [Algorithms](#algorithms)
 - [Colleges](#colleges)